mickcrosse/mTRF-Toolbox/README.md

 ### Single-lag decoding analysis

-Here, we evaluate the contribution of individual time lags towards stimulus reconstruction using a single-lag decoding analysis.
-We perform a 10-fold cross-validation to test a series of single-lag decoders over the range 0 to 1000 ms using an optimized regularization parameter.
-This example can also be generated using [single_lag_analysis](examples/single_lag_analysis.m).
+Here, we evaluate the contribution of individual time lags towards stimulus reconstruction using a single-lag decoder analysis.
+First, we downsample the data and partition it into 5 equal segments.

 ```matlab
 % Load data